Sagne Pasta from Central Italy.

 Recipe for homemade sagne.

 If you’d like to make your own homemade sagne, check out the first recipe that I have posted with this pasta.
 This is a chickpea and sagne recipe from Chieti in Abruzzo.
 I made it with homemade pasta.
-Some of the sagne is cooked in boiling water and some is fried in olive oil.
+I cooked some of the sagne in boiling water and some I fried in olive oil.
 In Italian, this dish is called sagne fritte con ceci or sagne sfritt’e cice in the local dialect.
 It’s fabulous!